Math-maz/Math-maz/README.md

 ### Hi there 👋
 ## Matheus Araujo 💡

-- 🔭 I’m currently working on Digital Pages, with React.js
+- 🔭 I’m currently working on Aua - Compre do pequeno!, with React.js
-- 🌱 I’m currently learning React.js and AWS
+- 🌱 I’m currently learning AWS